ostercloud/12345-aws-12345-martians-prod/README.md

 ## Initialize
 After setting your credentials and creating the s3 bucket in your AWS Account, you should be able to initialize your terraform repo.
 Run `terraform init`
-You should be prompted to enter information that was excluded from the terraform configuration block, thi will include the AWS Region that you would like to use for the terraform backend (where your state file is located).
+You should be prompted to enter information that was excluded from the terraform configuration block, this will include the AWS Region that you would like to use for the terraform backend (where your state file is located).

 After that initialization is complete, you should be ready to begin working with terraform!